 At the end of every policy, the insurance company will do a payroll audit to update the policy to match the actual figures.
 Payroll that is higher than estimated will result in additional premium and vice versa.

 A very common question regarding this coverage is this: “Can I exclude myself as the owner from coverage?”.
 Owners of the business can elect to include or exclude themselves from the coverage.
 Many business owners elect to exclude themselves from the coverage thus eliminating the cost associated for themselves.
 If you’re looking to exclude yourself from coverage you must sign a waiver to do so, this will be supplied by your agent.
 Not everyone is eligible for exclusion and state guidelines will apply.
 LLC’s a managing member of the business can only be excluded and if incorporated a minimum of 10% ownership is required.

 Dog Day Care Insurance Conclusion

-As an insurance professional of 14 years and dog day care insurance specialist I can tell you that the above information is hardly scratching the surface of the actual insurance policies.
-Each of the policy contracts are well over 100 pages and full of fine print.
+As an insurance professional of 14 years and dog day care insurance specialist, I can tell you that the above information is hardly scratching the surface of the actual insurance policies.
+Each of the policy contracts is well over 100 pages and full of fine print.

 As life becomes more litigious and lawsuits abound, insurance rates will continue to climb along with coverage restrictions.
 This affects all businesses, not just the dog day care business.
 Fortunately, dog day care insurance protection can be purchased at reasonable rates plus many companies offer flexible payment plans.

 If you have questions about insurance coverage and getting the proper protection for your business, start by calling me.
-Being an informed consumer can help you choose the best polices for your business.
+Being an informed consumer can help you choose the best policies for your business.
 In the end, having proper insurance coverage is not expensive, it is priceless.
-No one wants to use their insurance policies but most importantly when they do it’s a life saver.
+No one wants to use their insurance policies but most importantly when they do it’s a lifesaver.